 ("Est" = FCF growth rate estimated by Simply Wall St)

-The total value, or equity value, is then the sum of the present value of the future cash flows, which in this case is US$7.6b.
-In the final step we divide the equity value by the number of shares outstanding.
-Compared to the current share price of US$67.0, the company appears about fair value at a 6.0% discount to where the stock price trades currently.
+The total value, or equity value, is then the sum of the present value of the future cash flows, which in this case is US$18b.
+To get the intrinsic value per share, we divide this by the total number of shares outstanding.
+Compared to the current share price of US$157, the company appears around fair value at the time of writing.
 The assumptions in any calculation have a big impact on the valuation, so it is better to view this as a rough estimate, not precise down to the last cent.

-Now the most important inputs to a discounted cash flow are the discount rate, and of course, the actual cash flows.
-Part of investing is coming up with your own evaluation of a company's future performance, so try the calculation yourself and check your own assumptions.
+The calculation above is very dependent on two assumptions.
+The first is the discount rate and the other is the cash flows.
+If you don't agree with these result, have a go at the calculation yourself and play with the assumptions.
 The DCF also does not consider the possible cyclicality of an industry, or a company's future capital requirements, so it does not give a full picture of a company's potential performance.
 Given that we are looking at Albemarle as potential shareholders, the cost of equity is used as the discount rate, rather than the cost of capital (or weighted average cost of capital, WACC) which accounts for debt.
-In this calculation we've used 7.7%, which is based on a levered beta of 1.096.
+In this calculation we've used 6.9%, which is based on a levered beta of 1.034.
 Beta is a measure of a stock's volatility, compared to the market as a whole.
 We get our beta from the industry average beta of globally comparable companies, with an imposed limit between 0.8 and 2.0, which is a reasonable range for a stable business.

-Although the valuation of a company is important, it shouldn’t be the only metric you look at when researching a company.
-The DCF model is not a perfect stock valuation tool.
+Whilst important, the DCF calculation shouldn't be the only metric you look at when researching a company.
+It's not possible to obtain a foolproof valuation with a DCF model.
 Rather it should be seen as a guide to "what assumptions need to be true for this stock to be under/overvalued?"
-If a company grows at a different rate, or if its cost of equity or risk free rate changes sharply, the output can look very different.
-For Albemarle, We've compiled three additional aspects you should look at:
+For instance, if the terminal value growth rate is adjusted slightly, it can dramatically alter the overall result.
+For Albemarle, we've put together three relevant items you should look at: